hyperledger/iroha-2-docs/src/guide/javascript.md

 The set of packages that you need to install depends on your intention.
 Maybe you only need to play with the Data Model to perform (de-)serialisation, in which case the `data-model` package is enough.
-Maybe you only need to check on a peer in terms of status/health, thus need only the client library, because this API doesn't require any interactions with crypto or Data Model.
-For the purposes of this tutorial, it’s better to install everything, however, in general the packages are maximally decoupled, so you can minimise the footprint.
+If you only need to check on a peer in terms of its status or health, you need only the client library, because this API doesn't require any interactions with crypto or Data Model.

+For the purposes of this tutorial, it's better to install everything.
+However, in general, the packages are maximally decoupled, so you can minimise the footprint.

-Moving on, if you are planning to use the Transaction or Query API, you’ll also need to inject an appropriate `crypto` instance into the client at runtime.
+Moving on, if you are planning to use the Transaction or Query API, you'll also need to inject an appropriate `crypto` instance into the client at runtime.
 This has to be adjusted depending on your particular environment.
 For example, for Node.js users, such an injection may look like the